 |Pedagogical CDs (e.g., Aebersold series)||1 day|

 Most materials may be renewed for up to one year as long as the patron is in good standing (see below).
 Materials MUST be returned after one year.
 Library materials are university property and should be taken seriously.

 Students may carry up to $5.00 in overdue fines or fees before borrowing privileges are suspended.

 You may renew materials yourself, through your library record online, or you may call the Greenfield (215-717-6280) or Music (215-717-6292) Library.
 Please note that this does not apply to course reserve materials.

 Circulating books, scores and pictures may be renewed for up to one year by University of the Arts students, faculty and staff if no one else has requested them and if you have less than $5.00 in accumulated overdue fines on your record.
 After one year, materials must be returned or borrowing privileges will be suspended.
 This policy applies to ALL patrons, including faculty.

-Students may renew circulating videos, DVDs, and laserdiscs (except those on course reserve) twice.
-The first renewal is for three days, the second renewal period is one additional day.
+Students may renew circulating videos, DVDs, Blu-Rays, and CDs (except those on course reserve) once, for an additional week.
 Students may renew slides once.